 - Remember wind will cause choppy waves that make it dangerous to swim.
-Large lakes may look calm, but conditions can change quickly.
+Large lakes may look calm, but can change quickly.

 - Take care with floating toys on windy days, as you can easily be blown away from shore.

 How to be safe around a swimming pool